krishnakalisarkar/Pewlett_Hackard_Analysis/README.md

 ![mentorship_eligibility](Data/mentorship_eligibility.png)

+*Table 3: List of all the retiring employees eligible for mentorship.*

 * The mentorship eligibility CSV table is a comprehensive table showing all the employees born in 1965 holding different titles who are eligible for the mentorship program.
 This table highlights their first name , last name, birthdate and their service years at HP.

 ![mentorship_titles](Data/mentorship_title.png)

+*Table 4: The bar graph shows mentorship count under each title.*

 * A little further SQL query into the mentorship eligibility table shows the count of employees under each title category who are eligible to mentor.
 This graph shows 507 engineers , 489 Senior Staffs , 415 Staffs, 353 Senior engineers , 99 Technique Leaders and 77 Assistant Engineers are eligible to mentor.
 There are 1940 employees in total who are eligible to mentor.